South-Tongu District recorded 835 teenage pregnancies among mainly basic school girls as young as 10 years in 2007 and 2008.

 Health facilities in the district also recorded 84 induced abortions involving mainly girls who dropped out of basic school, however no deaths were recorded in respect of such abortions.

-Miss Justine Alornyo, South-Tongu District Public Health Nurse stated this at the launch of the district's Family Planning campaign and World Tuberculosis Day celebration at Dabala on Tuesday.
+Miss Justine Alornyo, South-Tongu District Public Health Nurse said this at the launch of the district's Family Planning campaign and World Tuberculosis Day celebration at Dabala on Tuesday.

-It was organised jointly by Quality Health Partners (QHP) an NGO and Ghana Health Service under the theme “Family Planning: Future in Your Hands, Make a Health Choice” and attended by mainly second cycle students.
+It was organised jointly by Quality Health Partners (QHP) an NGO and Ghana Health Service under the theme “Family Planning: Future in Your Hands, Make a Health Choice”.
+It was attended by mainly second cycle students.

 Miss Alornyo said 445 girls aged between 10-19 years received antenatal care in health facilities in the district in 2007, while 390 girls received antenatal care in 2008.